 What are the best Nintendo Switch games?
-After five years, the Nintendo Switch line-up is just getting better and better.
-While it launched with The Legend of Zelda: Breath of the Wild – still one of the best Nintendo Switch games on the system – it’s been joined by a series of fantastic exclusives and ports of some of your favourite titles.
+While the console has been out for a while now, the Nintendo Switch line-up is just getting better and better.
+While it launched with The Legend of Zelda: Breath of the Wild – still one of the best Nintendo Switch games on the system – it’s been joined by a series of fantastic exclusives and ports of some of your favorite titles.
+So, we’ve put together a list of the best Switch games in 2023.

 From classic platformers to open-world epics, there’s something for everyone on the Nintendo Switch.
 Whether you’re looking for the best Nintendo Switch kids games or the best free Switch games, we can guarantee you’ll find something on this list to enjoy.
 But, overall, there are some absolutely top-tier games on the Nintendo Switch that you really should get your hands on if you haven’t already dived into their vast and diverse worlds.